microbialds/NanoVI/README.md

 ### Troubleshooting

 - **FastpLong** uses a default quality filter threshold of **Q15**.
-  If your samples have lower quality and you want to keep reads with **Q ≥ 13**, you can adjust this threshold by adding the following parameter to the `fastplong` command inside `filter_reads.nf`:
+  For example, if your samples have lower quality and you want to keep reads with **Q ≥ 13**, you can adjust this threshold by adding the following parameter to the `fastplong` command inside `filter_reads.nf`:

 ```
 --qualified_quality_phred 13

 ```